melezhik/SparrowCI/README.md

         my $ruby_task_message = config()<tasks><ruby_task><message>;
 ```

+Use `update_state()` function to register task output data.

-`update_state()` function accepts HashMap as parameter and available for all programming languages, excepts Bash.
+The function accepts HashMap as a parameter and available for all programming languages, excepts Bash.

-`config()` function is used to access a task output data.
+Use `config()` function to access task's output data within calling task.

-If the same task executed as a dependency, use task local name to tell output data from
+If the same dependency  task is more than one time, use task local name to distinguish output data from
-different runs of the same task:
+different runs:

 ```yaml
   tasks: